mProjectsCode/parsiNOM/mdsource/README.source.md

 ### Examples

-The folder `test/languages` contains a few parsers written using parsiNOM, which you can use as a reference.
+The folder `examples` contains a few parsers written using parsiNOM, which you can use as a reference.
+The tests for these parsers are located in `tests/examples`.

 ## Technical Things